klasnikova/Tailnode-Testnet/empower/CLI Task.md

 ## empowerx tx auth exect

-For this task you must create second YOUR_WALLET on command line or you can import it via keplr
+For this task you must create second wallet on command line or you can import it via keplr

 ### first command